Pat Murphy (baseball manager): Collegiate coaching

-Murphy served as the head baseball coach and assistant football coach for the Maryville College Fighting Scots in 1982 and 1983 per an appearance on the Pat McAfee Show on October 7, 2025.
+Murphy served as the head baseball coach and assistant football coach for the Maryville College Fighting Scots in 1982 and 1983.
 In 1985, he was hired as head baseball coach and assistant football coach for the Claremont-Mudd-Scripps Stags.
 He was hired by the University of Notre Dame as the head coach of the Notre Dame Fighting Irish baseball team on July 11, 1987.
-Murphy guided the Fighting Irish to a 318–116–1 (.732) record in South Bend, including consecutive trips to NCAA regional finals in 1992, 1993, and 1994.
+Murphy guided the Fighting Irish to a 318–116–1 (.732), including consecutive trips to NCAA regional finals in 1992, 1993, and 1994.

-Murphy was hired by Arizona State University (ASU) as the head coach of the Arizona State Sun Devils baseball team in 1995.
+Murphy was hired by Arizona State University (ASU) as the head coach of the ASU Sun Devils baseball team in 1995.
 The Sun Devils won the Pac-10 Conference championship in 2000 and consecutive Pac-10 championships in 2007, 2008, and 2009.
 Twice in that same decade, Murphy had teams finish in the top 3 in the country; a feat matched by only ten other schools.
 Murphy's ASU teams were consistently present in the national top 25, including a streak of 100 consecutive weeks in the polls that lasted from 2000 until the middle of 2005.
-Murphy led the Sun Devils to the postseason for nine straight seasons and 11 of 12.
-His teams set an NCAA record of not being shut out in 506 consecutive games between 1995 and 2004, shattering the previous streak of 349.
+Murphy led the Sun Devils to the postseason for nine consecutive seasons and 11 of 12 seasons.
+His teams set an NCAA record of not being shut out in 506 consecutive games between 1995 and 2004, breaking the previous streak of 349, held by the Coastal Carolina Chanticleers through 2001.

 Murphy became the youngest collegiate coach to reach 500 career victories in 1998.
 In 1998, he won Baseball Americas Coach of the Year award and was Pac-10 Coach of the Year four times (2000, 2007, 2008, 2009).
 He led ASU to the College World Series four times (1998, 2005, 2007, 2009).

-On November 20, 2009, Murphy resigned in the middle of an investigation of Arizona State's baseball program.
+On November 20, 2009, Murphy resigned in the middle of an investigation of ASU's baseball program.
 It was initially reported that the resignation was his own decision.
 However, in December 2009, The Arizona Republic reported that on the day of his resignation, Murphy had been given an ultimatum: resign or be fired.
 The NCAA's investigation found Murphy innocent of violations regarding student-athlete employment and recruiting, reprimanding him solely for treating investigators with a "cavalier attitude".
-The Arizona State athletic department was faulted for lack of institutional control, however, resulting in the baseball program being sanctioned and banned from postseason play in the 2012 season, as ASU was a repeat offender.
+The ASU athletic department was faulted for lack of institutional control, however, resulting in the baseball program being sanctioned and banned from postseason play in the 2012 season, as ASU was a repeat offender.
 Murphy's career record at ASU was 629–284–1.